gigafied/NeedsJS/README.md

 ####Using Needs.JS

 	require.configure({
 		rootPath: "/root/path", // Like RequireJS' baseUrl
 		paths: {
-		        "some": "some/v1.0" // OPTIONAL.
-Same as RequireJS implementation },
+			"some": "some/v1.0" // Same as RequireJS
+		},
-		    fileSuffix: (+ new Date()) // OPTIONAL.
-Useful for disabling caching of JS files during dev });
+		fileSuffix: (+ new Date()) // Useful for disabling caching of JS files during dev });

 The above is pretty much the only difference to whatever AMD loader you are currently using and Needs.JS.